multiplicit-com/Sheets-to-mysql/README.md

 You will need to install the Google API Client Library for PHP via Composer, which requires PHP 5.4 or higher.

-This script shoudl be compatible with PHP 5.4 and above.
+This script should be compatible with PHP 5.4 and above.

 The script uses short array syntax [], which was introduced in PHP 5.4.
-PHP 7 and Above: PHP 7 introduces several improvements and new features, but also deprecates some features and functions.
 This script does not use any functions which were deprecated in PHP 7 or 8.